quangis/transforge/README.md

 system accommodates both [subtype](https://en.wikipedia.org/wiki/Subtyping) and [bounded parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), which, divorced from implementation, enable unusually powerful inference.
 To make it work, some magic happens under the hood; for now, refer to the [source code](https://github.com/quangis/transformation_algebra/blob/master/transformation_algebra/type.py) to gain a deeper understanding.
 This document is merely intended to be a user's guide.

+This library was developed for the transformation algebra for core concepts of geographical information, [CCT](https://github.com/quangis/cct).
+It can act as a usage example.

 ## Concrete types and subtypes